hubisan/emacs-template-package/docs/index.md

 #### Meta

-Overwrite the title with front matter at top:
+Overwrite the page title with front matter at top:

 ``` markdown
 ---